-- (A) Procurements of goods and services estimated to cost less than \$5,000 (for a single procurement or accumulative of similar commodities in a fiscal year) shall be made directly by the Using Department in the open market.
-The vendor shall be paid via procurement card or direct payment. - (B) The Director of Finance and the employees of Procurement Services shall not be liable and shall be held harmless for any error or omission in procurements under this section.
+- (A) Procurements of goods and services estimated to cost less than \$5,000 (for a single purchase or accumulative of similar commodities in a fiscal year) shall be made directly by the Using Department in the open market.
+The vendor shall be paid via procurement card. - (B) The Director of Finance and the employees of Procurement Services shall not be liable and shall be held harmless for any error or omission in procurements under this section.